trojan-gfw/trojan/docs/config.md

 ## A valid forward.json

 This forward config is for port forwarding.
-Everything is the same as the client config, except for `target_addr` and `target_port`, which point to the destination endpoint.
+Everything is the same as the client config, except for `target_addr` and `target_port`, which point to the destination endpoint, and `udp_timeout`, which controls how long (in seconds) a UDP session will last in idle.

 ```json
 {